SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 If SharePoint doesn't receive a results message from your handler in 30 seconds, it calls the handler again.
 It gives up entirely and rolls back the event after three retries (four tries in all).
 Each time it calls the handler, your code starts again from the beginning.
 But you generally don't want your handler to redo things it has already done, such as create a list on the host web, and you can't know if your rollback logic was completed, or even triggered, before the handler timed out.
 For this reason, your handler logic should not take any action without first checking whether the action has already been done, unless it would be harmless to do it again.

-Installation and updating errors can be seen in the SharePoint UI, as shown in the following graphic.
+Installation and updating errors can be seen in the SharePoint UI, as shown in the following figure.

-**Getting details for install error.**
+**Getting details for install error**

 ![Steps to see add-in installation errors in SharePoint.](../images/1edb644e-b3d4-4a9b-b92e-4ae2c07341c2.png)